oschweitzer/learning-resources/react_lesson.md

 There are different types of states, and knowing them will allow you to decide whether or not it is worth using Redux.

-- Local UI State: state that is local to a component and doesn't concern the entire application, for example, the selected tab in a navigation bar.
+- **Local UI State**: state that is local to a component and doesn't concern the entire application, for example, the selected tab in a navigation bar.
 For these cases, it is mostly handled within components and Redux is not really necessary.
-- Persistent state: things also stored in your server-side database.
+- **Persistent state**: things also stored in your server-side database.
 You can use Redux to only get and manage relevant slice of data.
 Remember that the state are removed if you refresh your page, so, do not consider the state as a database.
-- Client state: things like "is the user authenticated?" or filter settings of a user.
+- **Client state**: things like "is the user authenticated?" or filter settings of a user.
 These are things you can definitely managed with Redux.

 ### Advanced concepts